Mason Shaw: Professional

+Minnesota Wild

 Having rehabilitated his injury he was signed by the Wild's American Hockey League (AHL) affiliate, the Iowa Wild, on an amateur tryout agreement to end the season.
 He subsequently made his professional debut on April 10, 2018, in a 2–1 win over the Rockford IceHogs.
 Shaw was then signed to a three-year, entry-level contract with the Wild on April 27.
 Following the signing, Shaw returned to the Traverse City Prospect Tournament where he was named an assistant captain.
 The Wild prospects ended the tournament with a 3–1–0 record, their best record since 2010.
 After the tournament, Shaw participated in the Wild's training camp but was re-assigned to their AHL affiliate on September 22 to begin the 2018–19 season.
 Shaw made an immediate impact in the AHL by recording three points in their first two games.
 By the end of October, Shaw was tied with Luke Kunin and Cal O'Reilly for lead scorer with seven points.
 He continued to produce throughout the following months and entered December tied for second among all rookies in assists with 13 and tied for 10th in points.
 Throughout the season, Shaw developed into an effective centerman between Kyle Rau and Matt Read and played on the Wild's top line.
 Shaw finished his rookie season becoming the third rookie in franchise history to play in every regular season game.
 During the 76-game stretch, he tallied eight goals and 25 assists for 33 points.
 As the Iowa Wild qualified for the 2019 Calder Cup playoffs, he added one goal in three playoff games before suffering another ACL injury in Game 3.

 Shaw spent the 2019 offseason recovering from the ACL injury and was expected to return to the Iowa Wild lineup by New Year's.
 He eventually made his 2019–20 season debut on January 17, 2020, against the San Jose Barracuda.
 He scored his first goal of the season later in early February, marking his first regular season goal since April 23, 2019.
 His return was shortlived however as the AHL suspended play due to the COVID-19 pandemic on May 11, 2020.
 Once sports leagues resumed play for the 2020–21 season, Shaw rejoined the Iowa Wild following an unsuccessful NHL training camp.
 Although he was later named to Minnesota's Taxi Squad, Shaw was selected to serve as an alternate captain for the Iowa Wild during their 2020–21 campaign.
 Shaw played in the AHL for the duration of the 2020–21 season, accumulating eight goals and 14 assists for 22 points through 30 games to tie for third on the team in scoring.